Dry Eye After LASIK

 How We Can Help Manage Your Symptoms

 If you’ve undergone LASIK or are considering it for the future, know that we are here to help treat your DES symptoms, should any arise?
-At The Pacific Eye Care Dry Eye Center, we provide dry eye relief to many patients who’ve had refractive surgeries and have helped make the healing process more comfortable.
+At Pacific Eye Care, we provide dry eye relief to many patients who’ve had refractive surgeries and have helped make the healing process more comfortable.
 You don’t have to live with the discomfort of dry eye syndrome — speak with Dr. Walter Yim about finding long-lasting relief.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.